Ciao and Welcome to La Bella Vita Cucina!

 Hi there!
 I’m Roz.

-They say to do what you love!
-By day, I’m a college professor.
-I love teaching, sharing and cooking, cooking, cooking.
-So I truly love what I do in both the classroom and this blog.
-I’m passionate about preparing only delicious and memorable meals that our family, friends, and now you, can enjoy for a lifetime.
+After all the years in any classroom, from my parents’ and Nonnas’ kitchens, and in my own kitchen, I still love teaching, sharing, and cooking, cooking, cooking.
+I’m passionate about preparing only delicious and memorable recipes that my family, friends, and now you, can enjoy for a lifetime.

-Ever since we made the conscious decision to live a more quiet, down-to-earth rural life, we’ve been able to grow our own vegetables to cook right away or can and freeze.
-Farm to table living is extremely important to our lifestyle.
+Ever since we made the conscious decision to live a more quiet, down-to-earth rural life, we’ve been able to grow our own vegetables to cook right away or to can and freeze.
+Farm-to-table living is extremely important to the quality of the recipes I prepare and to our lifestyle.

 Here’s the link to this amazing minestrone recipe: Classic Italian Minestrone

-Listen to host Paul Petitte and Roz on Festa Italiana at 6:00 – 7:00 PM EST. Recipes and great conversation take place.
-Watch for the next episode coming up next in May!
+Listen to host Paul Petitte with Roz on Festa Italiana at 6:00 – 7:00 PM EST. Recipes and great conversations about Italian and American-Italian cultures are shared in the program.
+Watch for the next episode coming up next in late October!

 We travel quite a bit and also share those adventures.
 We help seasoned as well as new traveling souls with helpful advice for every destination that we visit.